 — Jon Dale, American Forests’ director of Texas and Mexico

-“So much thornforest habitat is fragmented,” says Gisel Garza, who leads American Forests’ wild seed collection efforts as the manager of Semillas Compartidas or “Shared Seeds” initiative.
+“So much thornforest habitat is fragmented,” says Gisel Garza, who leads American Forests’ wild seed collection efforts as the manager of Semillas Compartidas — the organization’s “Shared Seeds” initiative in the Valley.
 “We want to create corridors between thornforest remnants for wildlife.”

 Movement through a connected habitat is especially critical for ocelots.
 Researchers believe there are only 80 to 100 ocelots remaining in the United States, all of which are located in the Rio Grande Valley.
 Most of those live in two populations along the coastline at Laguna Atascosa National Wildlife Refuge, which is managed by the Fish and Wildlife Service and El Sauz Ranch.
 The populations are separated by 20 miles of hostile, developed lands that limit their ability to mingle.